 FINAL DESTINATION 3

 The Citizen Kane of FD movies, this is the one that got me into the series because it's always on IFC.
-Mumblecore goddess Mary Elizabeth Winstead is ideal as the survivor-psychic; when she freaks out at the roller coaster we realize we've never seen her so undone, even in the sequel/remake of THE THING!
-She has a hot younger sister, a decently repentant boyfriend, and an unusually witty group of cliché stock teen peers.
-Deaths are foretold in photos she took while waiting in line for the coaster, which is guarded at the front by a giant red demon statue (Tony Todd supplied the mechanical voice).
+Usually chill indie hipster Mary Elizabeth Winstead is ideal as the survivor-psychic-- we can relate as "usually chill" people when suddenly compelled to convince those around us not to do something, where we're just not in the habit of making a scene; when she freaks out at the roller coaster we realize we've never seen her so undone, even in the sequel/remake of THE THING!
+She has a hot younger sister, a decently repentant non-curly-haired boyfriend, and an unusually witty group of cliché stock teen peers.
+Deaths are foretold in photos she took while waiting in line for the coaster which is guarded at the front by a giant red demon statue (Tony Todd supplied the mechanical voice).
 It all adds up to a particularly wry entry, with tons of loving horror fan in-jokes (characters have last names like Romero, Freund, Dreyer, Ulmer, Wise, Halperin).
-The deaths are, as always, spectacular, leading up to a clumsy but amusing fairground fireworks finale with a runaway white horse, and a second climax in the NYC subway.
+Like a friend riding shotgun, Death even scans for relevant songs on the car radio (like "There is someone / walking behind me") and the calamities are particularly spectacular, the roller coaster disaster is quite vivid, hitting every bump one imagines while riding one (if they're me), leading up to a clumsy but amusing fairground fireworks finale with a runaway white horse, and a second climax in the NYC subway.

 THE FINAL DESTINATION